cca/equella_cli/readme.md

 ## Endpoints

-See [the endpoints document](endpoints.md) for documentation on options and shortcuts related to specific API endpoints like taxonomy, groups, and items.
+See [the endpoints document](endpoints.md) for documentation on options and shortcuts related to specific API endpoints like taxonomy, groups, search, and items.

 ## Use `jq`